 Irina Pidberejna is a STARTALK instructor of Russian at the University of Central Florida since 2017.
 She has her Master’s Degree in Teaching English as a Foreign Language from the University of Alabama.
 She speaks Russian, Ukrainian, English and Spanish and advocates for bilingual and cross cultural opportunities in all educational settings.

 Educational Technology Chair/Treasurer

-Michelle Verbitskaya is an M.A. in TESOL student at the University of Central Florida.
+Michelle Verbitskaya, M.A. is an Ph.D. student in Second Language Acquisition at the Ohio State University.
 Originally from Eastern Siberia, Russia, Michelle is a bilingual speaker of English and Russian, an instructor of Russian for STARTALK at UCF, and an instructor of Issues in Second Language Acquisition.
 Michelle's research interests concern L2 writing, intersections of identity, social movements, and language, teaching Russian as L2, and language ideology.
 For a sample of video projects, click here.

 Dr. Barry J. Morris earned a BA in Russian and political science with a specialization in international relations from Tulane University, and an MA and PhD in international relations and international political economy from Emory University.
 He has been a professor and university administrator in the U.S., Africa and China serving in various posts including Vice Provost, Dean and Professor of International Relations.
 As Senior International Officer, Chief Global Strategist at UCF, and the Board of Directors of NAFSA—Association of International Educators he has participated in the Fulbright Hays Group Project Abroad Program “Building Bridges with Language and Culture in Russia.”